 "Mopping or basting your meat throughout the cooking process.
-This helps keep a layer of moisture on the outside of your meat so it doesn't dry.
+This helps keep a layer of moisture on the outside of your meat so it doesn't dry."

 "Injecting liquid into your meat.throughout the cooking process.
-Injecting is a great way to keep the centre of the meat moist.
+Injecting is a great way to keep the center of the meat moist."

 When you are not wrapping it is quite important not to trim too much fat off your meat.
 Leaving a thicker layer of fat on your meat will act as a natural wrap and will help your meat stay moist throughout the cook.

 If injecting meat make sure you inject after your meat is 180 degrees internally, this will ensure the outer layers of the meat are cooked and less juice will escape.